manoj-qwary/QWarySurvey/README.md

 Implement `QWSurveyDelegate` protocol to handle responses.

 ### Schedule Surveys
 Ask the user to take a feedback survey when they open your app or a screen after specified time.
+Local notifications are also scheduled for next prompt date/time if the survey has `repeatSurvey:true` in `QWScheduleConfigurations`.

 Override viewDidAppear method and create a `QWSurvey` object with `QWSurveyRequest`, `QWSurveyDelegate` and `QWScheduleConfigurations`.
 Then call `scheduleSurvey` method on the `QWSurvey` object by passing the parent `ViewController` reference to schedule the survey.
 ```swift